What Is a Stress Fracture?

 How Are Stress Fractures Treated?

-The most important parts of recovering from a stress fracture are:
+The most important parts of treatment for a stress fracture are:

 - resting the injured area